-This project implements a pipeline for the automatic warping of images into panoramic compositions via planar reprojection based on feature matching.
-The project is based on the work by Brown, Szeliski and Winder .
+This project implements a pipeline for the automatic stitching of images into panoramic compositions via reprojection of the images onto a common plane.
+In order to compute a homography to reproject the images, common features between pairs of images are detected and matched automatically.
+The project is an application of image registration and is based on the work by Brown, Szeliski and Winder .

 The first step in the pipeline is detecting several Harris corners in both (grayscale) images and, in order to keep the computational cost of the subsequent matching stage low , the number of corners is further decreased by a suppression scheme.
 Additionally, in this project the corner detection and generation of feature descriptors are carried out in parallel (one thread per image) in order to further reduce computation time.

 The suppression scheme presented in is Adaptive Non-Maximal Suppression (ANMS).
 This scheme preserves a good spatial distribution for the remaining corners, which is desirable.
 In practice however, I found that just keeping the N strongest corners a pixel apart, over 3x3 pixel regions sometimes produced better corners, even if it resulted in a biased distribution.